 Students taking NC Math 1 must take the NC Math 1 End of Course Test, which counts as 20% of their final grade.
+Students taking NC Math 3 must take the NC Math 3 End of Course Test, which counts as 20% of their final grade.
 Students taking other high school math courses will take a teacher-made exam that counts as 20% of their final grade.